contact-us twitter arrow-right arrow-down search facebook map email close arrow-left arrow-up translate facebook

 Reception:

 We baseline the children on entry and then complete an end of year profile based on all the areas of learning.
 Children are observed through play and in small groups to see what they know and understand.
 They are then assessed as working towards (emerging) or working at expected.
 This profile is shared with parents alongside the unique characteristics of their child's learning.
-The results of the assessment are also sent to the Department for Education.
+The results of both the baseline and end of year assessment are sent to the Department for Education.

 Year One:

-The children undertake a phonics assessment with a known adult where they sound out and blend alien or made up words and some real words.
-This helps us know how well the child has grasped phonics as this is basis of so much learning.
+The children undertake a phonics assessment with a known adult where they sound out and blend alien (made up words) and some real words.
+This helps us know how well the child has progressed in phonics as this is basis of so much learning.
 Parents will receive information about the test and how they can help their child.
 Again we share results with parents and the DFE.
 This assessment takes place in June.

 Year Two: